How to setup a simple blog with Nuxt.js

 </script>

-Whenever you navigate to domain.com/blog/first-article, the [...slug].vue file will correctly retrieve the associated content.
-Additionally, this setup preserves the functionality of existing routes and pages managed through Nuxt's file routing system.
+When you navigate to domain.com/blog/first-article, the [...slug].vue file fetches the matching content.
+Your existing routes and pages from Nuxt's file routing still work normally.

 5. What happens when visiting domain.com/blog/ ?